ITA to PR Timeline: What to Expect After Your Express Entry Invitation

 From the moment your ITA is issued, you have exactly 60 days to submit a complete PR application through your IRCC account.
 "Complete" means every document, every form, every fee — no placeholders, no "to follow" notes.

-IRCC will not extend this deadline except in extraordinary circumstances.
-A submitted application with missing documents is better than a complete application submitted on day 61.
+IRCC will not extend this deadline as a routine matter.
+If a police certificate is delayed, IRCC says that in very rare cases you may submit an explanation and proof that you applied for it, but the officer may still reject an incomplete application.
 If you miss the window, your ITA is cancelled and you return to the Express Entry pool with your original CRS score to wait for the next draw.

 This is why the most important preparation for an ITA happens months before you receive one — not after.